 Sharon shines in culinary arts, focusing on globally inspired recipes featuring whole plant foods.
 She enjoys hosting culinary demonstrations and farm-to-table cooking classes.
 In addition, Sharon regularly appears in the media as a nutrition expert, and presents on food and nutrition at national venues, including California Academy of Nutrition and Dietetics, Food and Nutrition Conference and Expo, and Supermarket Symposium.
 She also serves as a nutrition advisor to Oldways Vegetarian Network and is a judge for the prestigious James Beard Journalism Awards and Books for a Better Life Awards.
 She was the proud recipient of the Loma Linda University Distinguished Alumnus Award in 2013.
 Currently, Sharon is in graduate school at Green Mountain College in Vermont in order to obtain a Master Degree in Sustainable Food Systems.

-Living in the chaparral hills overlooking Los Angeles with her husband and two sons, Sharon enjoys tending to her own organic garden, visiting the local farmers market every week, and cooking for friends and family.
+Living in California with her husband and two sons, Sharon enjoys tending to her own organic garden, visiting the local farmers market every week, and cooking for friends and family.